jacobkrantz/VLN-CE/README.md

 | Aug     | Uses the [EnvDrop](https://github.com/airsplay/R2R-EnvDrop) episodes to augment the training set                                                      |
 | ⟶       | Use the config on the left to train the model.
 Evaluate each checkpoint on `val_unseen`.
 The best checkpoint (according to `val_unseen` SPL) is then fine-tuned using the config on the right.
 Make sure to update the field `DAGGER.CKPT_TO_LOAD` before fine-tuning. |

+### Published Results vs Leaderboard

+The CMA_PM_DA_Aug model was originally presented with a val_unseen performance of 0.30 SPL, however the leaderboard evaluates this same model on val_unseen at 0.27 SPL.
+This model was originally trained and evaluated on a hardware + Habitat build that gave slightly different results, as is the case for the other paper experiments.
+Going forward, the leaderboard contains the performance metrics that should be used for official comparison.
+Official validation performance of CMA_PM_DA_Aug is in the table at the top of the [results section](#models-and-results-from-the-paper).
+In our tests, the installation procedure for this repo gives nearly identical evaluation to the leaderboard, but we recognize that compute hardware along with the version and build of the Habitat Simulator are factors to reproducibility.

 ### Pretrained Models

 We provide pretrained models for our best Seq2Seq model [Seq2Seq_DA](https://drive.google.com/open?id=1gds-t8LAxuh236gk-5AWU0LzDg9rJmQS) and Cross-Modal Attention model ([CMA_PM_DA_Aug](https://drive.google.com/open?id=199hhL9M0yiurB3Hb_-DrpMRxWP1lSGX3)).
 These models are hosted on Google Drive and can be downloaded as such: